kajigga/katacoda-scenarios/first-bite/step1.md

->>True/False: The SaltStack master executes commands on the minions << () Correct
+>>True/False: The SaltStack master connects to and runs commands on minions << () Correct
 (*) Incorrect